jolivain/trusted-firmware-a/docs/design/cpu-specific-build-macros.rst

    CPU.
 This needs to be enabled only for revision r0p0 of the CPU and is still open.

+For Cortex-A710, the following errata build flags are defined :
+-  ``ERRATA_A710_2055002``: This applies errata 2055002 workaround to
+   Cortex-A710 CPU.
+This needs to be enabled for revisions r1p0, r2p0 of the CPU and is still open.

 DSU Errata Workarounds
 ----------------------